Home > Strategy Index > Neutral Trading Strategies

-The long condor is a neutral strategy similar to the butterfly in that it is also a limited risk, limited profit trading strategy that is structured to earn a profit when the underlying stock is perceived to have little volatility.
+The condor option strategy is a limited risk, non-directional option trading strategy that is structured to earn a limited profit when the underlying security is perceived to have little volatility.

 Condor Construction